 Keeper stores more than just passwords

 Most browser password managers can only store passwords.
-However, standalone password managers like Keeper can store more than just passwords, including 2FA codes, credit card details, files, documents and images.
-This makes it easy for users to access whatever they need from wherever they are.
+However, standalone password managers like Keeper can also store 2FA codes, credit card details, files, documents and images.
+This makes it easy for you to access whatever you need from wherever you are.

 Keeper enables secure password and file sharing

-Sharing passwords and other sensitive information is sometimes necessary, but doing so through text messages, direct messages or email can place accounts at a greater risk of becoming compromised.
-Most browser password managers don’t enable secure password sharing which can lead to people using insecure methods to share passwords.
+Sharing passwords and other sensitive information is sometimes necessary, but doing so through text messages, direct messages or email can place your accounts at a greater risk of becoming compromised.
+Most browser password managers don’t enable secure password sharing, which can lead to you using insecure methods to share passwords.
 Keeper Password Manager, on the other hand, enables secure password and file sharing with other Keeper users through vault-to-vault sharing as well as with people who aren’t Keeper users through a feature called One-Time Share.
-This makes it easy for Keeper users to securely share passwords and other sensitive information with anyone, including family members, friends and coworkers.
+This makes it easy for you to securely share passwords and other sensitive information with anyone, including family members, friends and coworkers.

 Switch to Keeper Password Manager today